 On March 16, 2010 and June 22, 2010, the Company entered into option agreements on two mineral properties in Labrador, the Red Wine Property and the Strange Lake Property, respectively.
-The agreements are with Quest Rare Minerals Ltd. and Great Western Minerals Groups Ltd.,(the "Option Holders") third-party Exchange listed exploration stage companies.
+The agreements are with Quest Rare Minerals Ltd. and Great Western Minerals Groups Ltd.,(the "Option Holders") third-party TSX-V listed companies.
 The Option Holders are incurring exploration expenditures on the Red Wine Property and the Strange Lake Property in order to earn an interest in these properties.

 On May 4, 2010, the Company filed a National Instrument 43-101 Technical Report on SEDAR with respect to the Katie Property.
-The report recommended block models of previously drilled holes and recommended that a trenching program be undertaken at the Katie Property.
-The Company is currently reviewing all previous work done on this large property to try and identify if any more work can be justified using a different geological interpretation.
-No further work is planned for the Katie Property at this time.
+The report contained block models of previously drilled holes and recommended that a trenching program be undertaken at the Katie Property.
+The Company is currently reviewing all previous work done on this large property in order to determine if any more work can be justified using a different geological interpretation.
+No field work is planned for the Katie Property at present.